ANNUAL NOTIFICATION OF RIGHTS

 Students with Disabilities

-To be considered eligible for services, a student must schedule an appointment with the Disability Specialist in the Counseling Center, disclose his/her disability by completing the Voluntary Statement of Special Needs form, and submit appropriate documentation of a disability.
+To be considered eligible for services, a student must schedule an appointment with the Disability Specialist in the Center for Wellness and Disability Services, disclose his/her disability by completing the Voluntary Statement of Special Needs form, and submit appropriate documentation of a disability.
 Wentworth adheres to the guidelines established by the Association on Higher Education and Disability (AHEAD).
 Appropriate documentation includes the following:

 - Psychoeducational, neuropsychological, or psychiatric evaluation complete within the last three years by a qualified professional